Ares-Developers/Ares-docs/ui-features/loadingscreen.rst

 .. versionadded:: 0.1

-Also, if the country loading screen strings are blank, :game:`Ares` doesn't darken the areas where the text were supposed to be drawn.
+Also, if the country loading screen strings are blank, :game:`Ares` doesn't darken the areas where the texts were supposed to be drawn.

 .. versionadded:: 0.2